damianperera/openwrt-rpi/README.md

   ![Screen Recording 2021-06-06 at 12 13 04 PM (6)](https://user-images.githubusercontent.com/15967502/120920902-7478e580-c6c1-11eb-9b62-d4041fcac34d.gif)
 - Boot up your RPi and wait for the initial setup to complete (5-7 mins)
-- Obtain the IP address of the device using your main network (WAN) router and use it to connect to the LuCi web interface
+- Obtain the IP address of the RPi using your main network (WAN) router and use it to connect to the LuCi Web Interface over your preferred browser.
+You can also connect to LuCi via the WiFi access point created by OpenWrt by heading over to `192.168.1.1`.

 ## Default Credentials <sup>[2](#recommendations)</sup>
-- **LuCi:**
+- **LuCi Web Interface:**
   - Username: `root`
   - Password: `root`
 - **WiFi Access Point:**